The Design Process

 STEP 1: DOCUMENTATION & INVESTIGATION

 For every project, the existing conditions must be recorded, measured, and drawn.
-A small project might be able to be hand-drawn, but for most I use a CAD program, as it helps visualize the potentials as the design process moves along.
+A small project might be able to be hand-drawn, but for most we use a CAD program, as it helps visualize the potentials as the design process moves along.
 A full set of photographs of the property records the ‘before’ condition and helps with a tax credit application or historic commission approval.

 STEP 2: SCHEMATIC DESIGN